Top Real Estate Trends to Watch in 2025

 Opportunities from ARM resets

 ARM resets could create opportunities for property investors.
 Borrowers facing higher payments may list homes, adding to the housing inventory.
-This change could give chances to purchase properties at lower prices, particularly in areas where demand decreases.
+This change could provide chances to purchase properties at lower prices, particularly in areas where demand decreases.
 Investors with available funds or financing can move swiftly on these opportunities.
 With mortgage rates remaining high, sellers aiming to offload adjustable-rate loans may be more open to negotiations.
-Good timing and prompt decisions are important in these situations.
+Good timing and prompt decisions are crucial in these situations.

-New Home Construction Discoveries
+New Home Construction Insights

 Rebound in new home construction activity

-Build-to-sell developments tackling affordability issues
+Build-to-sell developments addressing affordability issues

 Long-Term Projections